ben-sanati/3d-localisation-and-mapping/README.md

 - The object detection model is a finetuned YOLOv10 model [2]
 - The image classification model is a finetuned BEiT model [3]

+### License

+The code in this repository has no associated IP and is therefore licensed under the [MIT License](LICENSE).

 ### References

 [1] Labbé, M. and Michaud, F., 2019.
 RTAB‐Map as an open‐source lidar and visual simultaneous localization and mapping library for large‐scale and long‐term online operation.
 Journal of field robotics, 36(2), pp.416-446. <br />